 THREE WEEKS LATER the telephone rang.
 It was the editor.
 “I’m calling from Dell Publishing.
 We’ve read your manuscript.
 We like it.
 And Dell is prepared to make you an offer.”

 JUST LIKE THAT…WE’RE PUBLISHED!
 I never tell this story at writers’ luncheons for fear I’ll have to duck flying French rolls thrown by an angry audience.
 It sounds so easy, but the market was red hot then, and publishers were hungry for books.
 Unfortunately, it’s not so easy now.
 It took us another year to finish the book, which was published in 1983 as THE COPELAND BRIDE, under the pseudonym Justine Cole.
 (I wanted to use Chastity Savage, but Claire wouldn’t let me.)
-The book is now out of print, which is probably a good thing because it’s not at all politically correct and I’d get deluged with angry letters if it were ever re-issued.
+The book is now out of print, which is good because it isn’t even close to being politically correct, and I’d get deluged with angry letters if it were ever re-issued.
 Still, I’m incredibly proud of it.
 Considering the fact that neither Claire nor I had ever written so much as a short story, we did a pretty good job, despite a couple of rapes here and there.

 ABANDONED AND PREGNANT.
 (Actually, I wasn’t pregnant, but I want to keep your attention in case you’re getting bored.)
 Claire hadn’t been bitten as deeply by the writing bug as I had.
 Her husband was transferred to the southwest, and her dream of going to law school came true.
 She is now leading an exciting life as an extremely successful assistant U.S. attorney for one of our border states.
 I, on the other hand, had to learn how to write a book by myself.